coq/coq/doc/sphinx/proof-engine/ltac.rst

 :ref:`detailedexamplesoftactics` is devoted to giving examples of use of this language on small but also with non-trivial problems.

+.. _ltac-syntax:

 Syntax
 ------

-The syntax of the tactic language is given Figures :ref:`ltac, ltac_aux`.
-See Chapter :ref:`gallina` for a description of the BNF metasyntax used in these grammar rules.
-Various already defined entries will be used in this chapter: entries :token:`natural`, :token:`integer`, :token:`ident`, :token:`qualid`, :token:`term`, :token:`cpattern` and :token:`atomic_tactic` represent respectively the natural and integer numbers, the authorized identificators and qualified names, Coq terms and patterns and all the atomic tactics described in Chapter :ref:`tactics`.
+The syntax of the tactic language is given below.
+See Chapter :ref:`gallinaspecificationlanguage` for a description of the BNF metasyntax used in these grammar rules.
+Various already defined entries will be used in this
+chapter: entries :token:`natural`, :token:`integer`, :token:`ident`,
+:token:`qualid`, :token:`term`, :token:`cpattern` and :token:`atomic_tactic`
+represent respectively the natural and integer numbers, the authorized identificators and qualified names, Coq terms and patterns and all the atomic tactics described in Chapter :ref:`tactics`.
 The syntax of :token:`cpattern` is the same as that of terms, but it is extended with pattern matching metavariables.
 In :token:`cpattern`, a pattern-matching metavariable is represented with the syntax :g:`?id` where :g:`id` is an :token:`ident`.
 The notation :g:`_` can also be used to denote metavariable whose instance is irrelevant.
 In the notation :g:`?id`, the identifier allows us to keep instantiations and to make constraints whereas :g:`_` shows that we are not interested in what will be matched.
 On the right hand side of pattern-matching clauses, the named metavariable are used without the question mark prefix.
 There is also a special notation for second-order pattern-matching problems: in an applicative pattern of the form :g:`@?id id1 … idn`, the variable id matches any complex expression with (possible) dependencies in the variables :g:`id1 … idn` and returns a functional term of the form :g:`fun id1 … idn => term`.

 The main entry of the grammar is :n:`@expr`.
-This language is used in proof mode but it can also be used in toplevel definitions as shown in Figure :ref:`ltactop`.
+This language is used in proof mode but it can also be used in toplevel definitions as shown below.

 .. note::